mishraspecific/CardGame/README.md

   - [React Native](https://reactnative.dev/) - A framework for building native apps with React
 - Navigation
   - [React Navigation](https://reactnavigation.org/) - Routing and navigation for your React Native apps
+- Lottie Animation
+  - [Lottie Animation](https://www.npmjs.com/package/lottie-react-native) -Lottie is a mobile library for Android and iOS that parses Adobe After Effects animations exported as JSON with bodymovin and renders them natively on mobile!